Twin TQFTs and Frobenius algebras: Examples of twin Frobenius algebras

 On the generating morphisms of the category \textbf{Sing-2Cob}, the functor $\mathcal{T}$ is defined as follows:

 \end{example}

-It is well worth noting that this twin TQFT satisfies the local relations for the dot-free version of the universal $\mf{sl}(2)$ foam cohomology for links (see \cite[Section 4]{CC2}).
+It is worth noting that the TQFT defined in this example satisfies the local relations for the `dot free' version of the universal $\mf{sl}(2)$ foam cohomology for links (see \cite[Section 4]{CC2}).
 To be precise, the following identities hold:

 The last two identities are the `UFO' local relations used in~\cite{CC2} and depicted below: